-- b.
-In 1 Peter 1:3-5, when Peter refers to salvation, is he speaking of a past event, a future event, or an event already begun which will be completed later? - c.
-What from this passage tells you that? - d.
-Based upon what you have learned from your research on the word "salvation," write a definition of the word that fits with the sense of what Peter is saying in verses 3-5. - 3.
-Another key word in this passage is the word, "inheritance".
+d.
+Based upon what you have learned from your research on the word "salvation," write a definition of the word that fits with the sense of what Peter is saying in verses 3-5.

+Salvation, from 1 Peter 1:3-5, refers to the completion of the work begun by God in the life of the believer which will include the obtaining of an inheritance that God is preparing and preserving for him.

+- 3. Another key word in this passage is the word, "inheritance".
 As you can see in the Bible dictionary, the word can refer to an earthly inheritance that is passed down from father to son (or daughter), or it can refer to a spiritual inheritance that God has prepared and keeps for His children. - a.
 Read the following verses that were selected for you with a concordance, and complete the table.
 An example is given.

-Verse Things that are included in our inheritance Colossians 1:12-13 The Kingdom of God's Son Colossians 3:23-24 4 Rewards for our work done for Christ Revelation 21:1-7 Comfort, peace, satisfaction, life eternal, everything made new
+Verse Things that are included in our inheritance Colossians 1:12-13 The Kingdom of God's Son Colossians 3:23-24 Rewards for our work done for Christ Revelation 21:1-7 Comfort, peace, satisfaction, life eternal, everything made new b.
+Based upon what you have discovered, write a summary of what you conclude Peter meant by "inheritance" in 1 Peter 1:3-5.